History of Tristan da Cunha: 20th century

 In 1906 the islanders passed through a period of distress owing to great mortality among the cattle and the almost total failure of the potato crop.
 The majority again refused, however, to desert the island, though offered allotments of land in Cape Colony.
 Similar proposals were made and declined several times since the question was first mooted in 1886.

 A series of Anglican missionaries served the island parish: Rev. J. G. Barrow and his wife Katherine (1906–1909), Rev. H. M. Rogers and his wife Rose Annie (1922–1925), Rev. R. A. C. Pooley (1927–1929), Rev. A. G. Partridge (1929–1932), Rev. Harold Wilde (1934–1940).

+In the early 20th century, the Tristan da Cunha community, particularly around 1906–1908, survived extreme isolation through self-sufficiency.
+Utilising longboats developed by Gaetano Lavarello for hunting/gathering on Inaccessible Island, they overcame a 1906 cattle crisis and poor potato crops to avoid starvation, while Rev. Barrow provided ministry and the Glass brothers established local Roman Catholic roots.
+Following tough times, the community strengthened their resilience by travelling to neighbouring Inaccessible Island for resources.
+Italian shipwreck survivor Gaetano Lavarello provided essential carpentry skills for building longboats, which were vital for gathering albatrosses, shearwaters, and penguins for food.
+In 1906, unusually dry weather led to poor potato crops, and an estimated 400 head of cattle were lost, but the community did not starve.
+Rev. and Mrs Barrow provided ministry, landing at "Down-Where-The-Minister-Landed-His-Things," where they brought a harmonium.
+In 1908, the return of two Glass brothers and their marriage to Irish sisters Elizabeth and Agnes Smith brought significant influence to teaching and the Roman Catholic faith on the island.